What is the difference between quarantine and isolation? What are quarantine guidelines for people who have been vaccinated?

 An Emergency Aid Program is available to help students experiencing financial distress.
 This program comes in response to a general concern about unexpected expenses that can disrupt a student’s educational trajectory, especially students who have no financial safety net.
 COVID-19 has underlined the need for such a program.
 More information about this program, and the form students should use to begin the process, can be found on the Financial Aid website.

 What resources are available to support virtual community and wellness?

-Recognizing the value and importance of the learning that happens outside of the classroom…even the virtual one, the Division of Student Affairs has created an online hub for student engagement, community, and involvement.
-Resources are in place for students to connect and find community through student organizations, programming, chat rooms, and other virtual programs.
-There will be opportunities to engage in wellness activities such as yoga, fitness classes, and guided reflection.
-The online hub will highlight pathways to a variety of campus resources available to students through remote connections.
+The Division of Student Affairs offers resources for students to connect and find community through student organizations, programming, chat rooms, and other virtual programs.
+There are opportunities to engage in wellness activities such as yoga, fitness classes, and guided reflection.

 What support resources are available for faculty and staff?